×

 When we asked expats what advice they would give a foreigner before buying a property in England, they said:

 "It's important to hire a qualified and experienced solicitor to ensure you understand all the legal aspects of buying property in England.
 Research the local area and consult with a Chartered Surveyor for advice on any potential issues with the property.
 Ensure you understand what local property taxes and other associated costs you may have to pay.
 Make sure you factor in any additional work you may need to do to the property and the associated costs.
 Obtain buildings insurance to protect your investment.
 Consider if you need permission to make changes or extend the property.
 You should also consider if the property has any environmental issues or if it is situated in a flood risk or conservation area.
-Finally, make sure you negotiate with the seller to get the best possible price for the property before going ahead with the purchase," remarked one foreigner who made the move to UK.
+Finally, make sure you negotiate with the seller to get the best possible price for the property before going ahead with the purchase," explained one expat in UK.

 Are foreigners allowed to own property in England?